 Since January 2020, Hydro One has been conducting a Class EA to build the new Chatham to Lakeshore Line.
 Through the Class EA process, we have assessed three route alternatives and associated variations by collecting environmental and technical information, as well as input from agencies, Anishnawbek and Haudenosaunee communities, community members, elected officials, interest groups and businesses.
 Based on the information gathered and feedback received, Route Alternative 2A was selected as the preferred route for the new transmission line, as shown on the maps below.

-The draft Environmental Study Report (ESR) is now available for review and comment.
 The draft ESR outlines the Class Environmental Assessment (EA) process undertaken for the proposed project, including alternatives identified, environmental information collected, consultation undertaken, the route evaluation and selection process, and environmental effects and mitigation measures planned.
-The document is available for review and comment for 60 days, from June 11, 2021 until August 10, 2021.
+The document was available for review and comment for 60 days, from June 11, 2021 until August 10, 2021.